Christopher Edwards 560x670

 Recent and Notable Construction and Engineering Cases

-• Advising and acting in numerous claims relating to defective building work at residential and other properties.
+• Advising and acting in numerous claims, both in the TCC and the County Court relating to defective building work at residential and other properties.

 • Successfully defending significant adjudication claiming professional negligence in respect of a firm of quantity surveyors and costs consultants.
 Issues relating to the proper valuation of work carried out under an NEC3 Professional Services Short Contracts.